sealingtech/EDCOP/README.md

 # EDCOP
 The Expandable Defensive Cyber Operations Platform
+---

-NOTE:  This is still in the prototype phase.
+**NOTE:**  This is still in the prototype phase.
 While the tools work, there are some growing pains as well as known and possibly unknown defects.

 EDCOP is a bootable ISO based on Centos 7.
 EDCOP will install all the necessary components required for deploying EDCOP-Tools from a repository.
 (Source for the open-source tools available seperately here: https://github.com/sealingtech/EDCOP-TOOLS).